mrf919/Disaster-Response-Dashboard/README.md

 -	Flask Web app:

-    The flask web app provides the web based user interface which is connected with the database and pipelines and generate the visualisations.
+    The flask web app provides the web-based user interface which is connected with the database and pipelines and generate the visualisations.